codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 ### Scopes
 ![Dagger Scopes](https://raw.githubusercontent.com/codepath/android_guides/master/images/dagger_scopes.png)

 Scope annotations cause dagger to hold a single instance of the provided object in a given component.
-Provider methods which do not have a scope specified will be called to create a new object every time that the given type is injected.
+Provider methods that do not have a scope specified will be called to create a new object every time that the given type is injected.

 `@Singleton` is a scope annotation that is defined by Dagger, but you can define any number of scope annotations in your application:
 ```java